MicrosoftDocs/architecture-center/docs/databricks-monitoring/dashboards.md

 # Use dashboards to visualize Azure Databricks metrics

+This article shows how to set up a Grafana dashboard to monitor Azure Databricks jobs for performance issues.

 [Azure Databricks](/azure/azure-databricks/) is a fast, powerful, and collaborative [Apache Spark](https://spark.apache.org/)–based analytics service that makes it easy to rapidly develop and deploy big data analytics and artificial intelligence (AI) solutions.
 Monitoring is a critical component of operating Azure Databricks workloads in production.
 The first step is to gather metrics into a workspace for analysis.
 In Azure, the best solution for managing log data is [Azure Monitor](/azure/azure-monitor/).
 Azure Databricks does not natively support sending log data to Azure monitor, but a [library for this functionality](https://github.com/mspnp/spark-monitoring) is available in [Github](https://github.com).

 This library enables logging of Azure Databricks service metrics as well as Apache Spark structure streaming query event metrics.
-Once you've successfully deployed this library to an Azure Databricks cluster, you can further deploy a set of [Azure Monitor](/azure/azure-monitor/) or [Grafana](https://granfana.com) dashboards that you can deploy as part of your production environment.
-This document includes a discussion of the common types of performance issues and how to identify them using these dashboards.
+Once you've successfully deployed this library to an Azure Databricks cluster, you can further deploy a set of [Grafana](https://granfana.com) dashboards that you can deploy as part of your production environment.

 ![Screenshot of dashboard](./_images/dashboard-screenshot.png)